American Airlines upgrade strategy

 What is the most valuable upgrade on American Airlines?

 Systemwide upgrades (SWUs) on long-haul international flights offer the highest value, with cabin differentials of $2,000 to $5,000 or more on transatlantic and transpacific routes.
-SWUs are limited (4 per year for Executive Platinum members), so deploying them strategically on the right routes maximizes their total annual value.
+SWUs are also scarce: they are Loyalty Point Rewards selections rather than an automatic status grant, with the first opportunity at the 175,000 Loyalty Point milestone and up to four selectable at 250,000.
+Deploying a small number strategically on the right routes is what maximizes their total annual value.

 How do I know if upgrade space is available on my AA flight?

-Upgrade availability depends on C-class (business) or first-class inventory being open on the specific flight and date.
-You can check this through AA's website, or use a dedicated tool like 2LNR that monitors availability continuously and sends alerts when confirmed space opens on routes you are tracking.
+Upgrade availability depends on upgrade inventory being open on the specific flight and date.
+You can check this through AA's website when applying an upgrade certificate, or use a dedicated tool like 2LNR that monitors availability continuously and sends alerts when confirmed space opens on routes you are tracking.

 Should I apply for an upgrade or wait for a complimentary upgrade?

-C-class is the booking class that AA uses for business class upgrade inventory.
-When C-class is 'open' or 'available' on a flight, it means that an upgrade instrument (SWU, complimentary, or miles) can confirm immediately.
-When C-class is closed, upgrades go on a waitlist and may or may not clear.
-Checking C-class status before applying any upgrade instrument prevents wasting upgrades on flights where confirmation is uncertain.
+Upgrade inventory is the pool of premium cabin seats that airlines release for upgrades, separate from seats sold as revenue tickets.
+When upgrade inventory is open on a flight, an upgrade certificate (SWU, complimentary, or miles) can confirm immediately.
+When inventory is closed, upgrades go on a waitlist and may or may not clear.
+Checking inventory status before applying any upgrade prevents wasting upgrades on flights where confirmation is uncertain.

 Can I upgrade a basic economy ticket on American Airlines?